 Your gift to the Leland Scholars Program will make a critical difference in the lives Stanford’s first-generation and/or low-income (FLI) students.
 Your support will give them the tools they need to succeed during their years at Stanford, and beyond.

 Providing mentorship, academic training, and peer connections, Leland Scholars Program (LSP) aims to support and embolden FLI students as they transition to Stanford.
-LSP is both a residential summer program leading into the first year, and an ongoing formal support network for many additional students throughout their Stanford journey.
+LSP is both a residential or virtual summer program leading into the first year, and an ongoing formal support network for many additional students throughout their Stanford journey.

 How it works

 Leland Scholars learn and develop together for four weeks during the late summer leading into their first year.
 LSP Residential scholars live on campus and LSPxSOAR scholars meet multiple times per week over online sessions hosted by instructors and program staff.
 LSP enrolls roughly equal numbers of men and women annually, with more than 70% of participants being the first in their families to attend college.
 The majority come from under-represented minority backgrounds, are low-income, and have a zero expected family contribution in their financial aid.

 Since its origination, the program has grown to accommodate 80 Stanford students, selecting from around 170 applicants annually.
 All scholars receive a well-rounded introduction to what they will encounter in the university’s curriculum through a three-unit problem-solving course in the sciences, an intensive writing course, and a research project during LSP Residential and a math and/or writing course during LSPxSOAR.
 The unique mix of these hands-on, group-oriented experiences are designed to enhance students’ analytical thinking, problem solving abilities, and communication skills with an intentional focus on preparing each LSP student for the academic rigor of their first quarter and year at Stanford.